 Expansion of the Educator Expense Deduction

-Legislation in 2015 indexed the deduction amount to inflation, but it remains unchanged at $250 for 2021.
-If both spouses filing jointly are educators, each can claim the tax deduction, for a total of $500.
+If both spouses filing jointly are educators, each can claim the tax deduction, for a total of $600.
 This above-the-line deduction has become even more important since the 2017 tax reforms, which virtually doubled the standard deduction, setting the threshold even higher for choosing to itemize.

-Classroom supplies may look a bit different again this year, as protection against COVID remains a necessity.
-As a teacher, you may count costs for buying personal protective equipment (PPE) for the school year—masks, sanitizer, Plexiglass, etc.—as qualified expenses when claiming the $250 classroom supplies deduction.
+The cost of classroom supplies has risen, along with most other costs, as inflation has surged.
+Most educators will have no difficulty meeting the higher deduction amount, especially since some still want COVID protection.
+As a teacher, you may count costs for buying personal protective equipment (PPE) for the school year—masks, sanitizer, Plexiglass, etc.—as qualified expenses when claiming the $300 classroom supplies deduction.

-As tempting as it may be to try, educators cannot deduct a dedicated home office or unreimbursed expenses above $250—at least not on federal returns.
+As tempting as it may be to try, educators cannot deduct a dedicated home office or unreimbursed expenses above $300—at least not on federal returns.
 The 2017 Tax Cuts and Jobs Act eliminated that deduction.
 However, there are a few states that do still allow it if itemized expenses are higher than the standard deduction: Alabama, Arkansas, California, Hawaii, Minnesota, New York and Pennsylvania.
 If you live in one of these states, consult your tax adviser to see what’s tax deductible.